 Kate Beckett: [turns around to face Castle, smiling] Well, I guess this is it.

-Richard Castle: Or I can be one of you
+Richard Castle: Or I can be one of yours.

 Kate Beckett: It was nice to meet you, Castle. [extends hand]